AnyaAlekar/ViT-SAM-PyTorch-Implementations/README.md

 - Generic or ambiguous prompts (e.g. “object”) yield weak results.
 - Requires GPU for real-time inference.
 - Checkpoint URLs may change; check official repos if a link fails.

+### Bonus
+To extend this to video segmentation:

+Extract mask for first frame.
+Propagate using optical flow or tracking.
+Refine each frame with SAM 2.